 Two days later, Maggio reached a decision: he reduced the verdict from $5.2 million to $1 million in favor of the defendant, his latest campaign donor.
-It must be noted that $1 million was the exact amount of liability insurance owned by the facility, thus completely protecting the nursing home owner from any personal exposure for the other $4.2 million.
+It must be noted that $1 million was the insurance owned by the facility, thus completely protecting the nursing home owner from any personal exposure for the other $4.2 million.

 So often, cases of corruption go unpunished – and undiscovered.
 This leaves many families seeking justice but never finding it.